Daremonic/payswitch-docs/payswitcher-cloud/payment-methods-setup/test-credentials.md

 ## Testing Cards across different Connectors

-You might have configured multiple connectors on the Hyperswitch Dashboard.
+You might have configured multiple connectors on the PaySwitcher Dashboard.
 If you wish to ensure sanity of connector configuration, you can target and test the particular connector.

-**Step 1**: Log on to Hyperswitch Dashboard
+**Step 1**: Log on to PaySwitcher Dashboard

 **Step 2**: Goto Smart Router > Simple Configuration